 Users of the API service have a Sandbox and Production environment.
 API's are designed in the Sandbox where you can brainstorm and try out different API designs and ideas.
 Production is for deploying API's online so anyone can try them.
 Access keys are auto generated to give out to users to send API requests.
 Four different access keys are generated including full access, read only and create/read only.

-API's are created in the Sandbox by modeling resources and paths using the collection pattern.
-For example, you can model a resource called Customer then create a path /customers and assign the Customer resource to that path.
+API's are created in the Sandbox by modeling Resource & Data types and Paths using the collection pattern.
+For example, you can model a Resource Type called Customer then create a path /customers and assign the Customer Resource Type to that path.
 All CRUD actions are automatically supported for paths.
-If you already have an API you want to model, you can go straight to add the path and the enter the JSON of the resource and and resource is auto generated.
-As the paths and resources are configured, the backend is auto-generating the API and database.
+If you already have an API you want to model, you can go straight to add the path and the enter the JSON of the Resource Type and and Resource Type is auto generated.
+As the paths and Resource Types are configured, the backend is auto-generating the API and database.

 When an API designer wants to deploy their API's in their Sandbox for anyone with an access key to send requests, they select and deploy API's to production.
 This means the API is deployed online, with it's own database and access keys for users to send API requests.
 This enables an API designer to deploy the API's for feedback and then continue to work on the next iteration without affecting the API's deployed.